ColourboxDevelopment/ColourboxDevelopment.github.io/folder.md

 POST  https://api.colourbox.com/folder/:id/purge
 ```

-When deleting a folder via the Skyfish web UI, the folder is not deleted permanently.
-Instead, it is moved to the trashcan.
-Items in the trashcan for 30 days get permanently deleted.
+When users delete a folder via the Skyfish web UI, the folder is not deleted permanently.
+It is instead moved to the trashcan.
+If the folder is then left in the trashcan for more than 30 days, it is permanently deleted.

 To move a folder to the trashcan via the API:
 ```json